Fish are an amazing best for people of all ages.

 A lift tube sits in the water which the pump uses to pull the water up and out of the tank.
 The water then enters a filter chamber where it is pushed through various types of filter media.
 The stages of filtration vary by model.
 Some will provide as many as 5 different stages.
 Generally, though, there will always be mechanical, chemical, and biological filters.

 Mechanical filters remove larger particles and pieces of debris.
-Chemical filters remove any impurities, odors, or cloudiness form the water.
+Chemical filters remove any impurities, odors, or cloudiness from the water.
 Biological filters allow good bacteria to thrive so that they can remove nitrates and ammonia from the water.

 These good bacteria are essential to the health of the aquarium.
 It’s beneficial to the water, plants, and fish and will not change the way the aquarium looks.
 The water will remain clear and the plants and animals living inside will thrive.